Instagram Tips & Strategies

 • Expanded Reach: You instantly tap into your collaborator's audience, and they tap into yours.
 It's one of the best organic ways to get in front of new, relevant followers.

 Think of it as the ultimate social media shoutout.
-A fashion blogger could collaborate with a clothing brand, a musician could collab with a dancer on a Reel, or two local businesses could team up for a joint giveaway post.
+A fashion blogger could collaborate with a clothing brand, a musician could collaborate with a dancer on a Reel, or two local businesses could team up for a joint giveaway post.
 The possibilities are endless.

 How to Invite a Collaborator on Instagram (Step-by-Step)